About Pinoy Henyo

 Pinoy is a colloquial word for Filipino.
 Henyo means genius.

-Eat Bulaga is a variety TV program that airs Mondays through Saturdays at noon over GMA Network.
-It is a production of Tape Inc owned by a certain Antonio Tuviera.
+Eat Bulaga! is a variety TV program currently being produced by TVJ productions.
+It airs Mondays through Saturdays at noon over TV5.
+Pinoy Henyo was rebranded with a new name of the game — Gimme 5.
 This noontime show is hosted by three pillars of Philippine showbiz: Vic Sotto, Joey de Leon, and Tito Sotto.
-First aired in 1979, Eat Bulaga is the longest TV show in the Philippines.
+First aired in 1979 through RPN-9, Eat Bulaga is the longest TV show in the Philippines.

 Similar Game